List of Marvel Comics characters: S: Arnold Brown

 Arnold Brown is the Imperial Hydra that was the organization's figurehead.

 Second version

 An unnamed Shinto Imperialist was the first leader of Hydra.
-He first appeared in Captain Savage #4 (July 1968) where he was also killed by Baron Strucker who usurped his position.
+He was killed by Baron Strucker, who usurped his position.

 Third version

 An unnamed leader tried to destroy the Hulk.

 Sn'Tlo

 Sn'Tlo was created by Mark Waid and Ron Garney, and first appeared in Captain America (vol. 3) #3 (January 1998).
 He is a Skrull who infiltrated Hydra initially as the Sensational Hydra and ultimately impersonated Captain America.

 Edgar Lascombe

-Edgar Lascombe was created by J. Michael Straczynski, and first appeared in The Amazing Spider-Man vol. 1 #521 (June 2005).
+Edgar Lascombe was created by J. Michael Straczynski, and first appeared in The Amazing Spider-Man #521 (June 2005).
 He is the Supreme Hydra that was responsible for the Hydra Four.

 Leopold Zola

 Leopold Zola, created by Rick Remender and Roland Boschi, and first appeared in Hail Hydra #1 (July 2015).
 He is Arnim Zola's genetic-engineered son seen during the 2015 Secret Wars crossover event.
 Captain Hydra is in a warzone where Hydra has been in power, fighting Nomad and Ellie Rogers.